Altered state of consciousness: Epilepsy

-Another common cause is epilepsy.
-According to Medlineplus epilepsy can be described as a brain disorder that causes seizures (2013).
-During the seizure it is said that the patient will experience hallucinations and loss of mental control causing temporary dissociation from reality.
+Another common cause of ASCs is epilepsy.
+According to Medlineplus epilepsy is as a brain disorder that causes seizures (2013).
+During the seizure, the patient will experience hallucinations and loss of mental control, causing temporary dissociation from reality.

-A study that was conducted with six epileptic patients and used the functional magnetic resonance imaging (fMRI) detected how the patients did indeed experience hallucinations while a seizure is occurring.
+A study that was conducted with six epileptic patients and used functional magnetic resonance imaging (fMRI) detected how the patients did indeed experience hallucinations while a seizure is occurring.
 This not only altered the patient's behavioral pattern but also made them dissociate from reality during that particular time frame.

 Oxygen deficiency

-The next item of interest is oxygen deficiency, questioning how oxygen deficiency impacts the brain is an important part of comprehending why ASC occurs when there is oxygen deprivation in an environment.
+Oxygen deficiency impacts the brain, which is why ASCs can occur when there is oxygen deprivation in an environment.

 Infections

 In addition to oxygen deprivation or deficiency, infections are a common pathological cause of ASC.
-A prime example of an infection includes meningitis.
+A prime example of an infection is meningitis.
 The medical website WEBMD states that meningitis is an infection that causes the coverings of the brain to swell.
 This particular infection occurs in children and young adults.
 This infection is primarily viral.
 Viral meningitis causes ASC and its symptoms include fevers and seizures (2010).
 The Impairment becomes visible the moment seizures begin to occur, this is when the patient enters the altered state of consciousness.

 Sleep deprivation

-Sleep deprivation is also associated with ASC, and can provoke seizures due to fatigue.
+Sleep deprivation is also associated with ASCs, and can provoke seizures due to fatigue.
 Sleep deprivation can be chronic or short-term depending on the severity of the patient's condition.
 Many patients report hallucinations because sleep deprivation impacts the brain.
-An MRI study conducted at Harvard Medical school in 2007, found that a sleep-deprived brain was not capable of being in control of its sensorimotor functions, leading to an impairment to the patient's self-awareness.
-Patients were also prone to be a lot clumsier than if they had not been experiencing sleep deprivation.
+An MRI study conducted at Harvard Medical School in 2007 found that a sleep-deprived brain was not capable of being in control of its sensorimotor functions, leading to impaired self-awareness.
+Patients were also much clumsier than if they had not been experiencing sleep deprivation.

 Fasting

-Coupled with deprivation of sleep and oxygen, another form of deprivation includes fasting.
-Fasting can occur because of religious purposes or from psychological conditions such as anorexia.
+Fasting is another form of deprivation.
+Fasting can be deliberate, including for religious reasons or from psychological conditions such as anorexia.
 Fasting refers to the ability to willingly refrain from food and possibly drinks as well.
 The dissociation caused by fasting is not only life-threatening but it is the reason why extended fasting periods can lead to ASC.
-Thus, the temporary dissociation from reality allows fasting to fall into the category of an ASC following the definition provided by Dr. Avner (2006).
+Thus, the temporary dissociation from reality allows fasting to fall into the category of an ASC following the definition provided by Avner (2006).